 4.4.3.1 At switch-on or recovery from lack of coverage

+For MSs supporting any, or a combination, of NB-IoT, GERAN EC-GSM-IoT (see 3GPP TS 43.064 [55]) and Category M1 or M2 of E-UTRA (see 3GPP TS 36.306 [54]), if the "Operator controlled signal threshold per access technology" is set on the SIM, it shall be used for the selection of the last registered PLMN (and/or EHPLMN/HPLMN) and for the automatic mode network selection steps described in this clause:

+i) the MS shall only select a network if

+- the network selection conditions as described below are met and

+- the received signal quality of the candidate PLMN/access technology combination is equal to or higher than the "Operator controlled signal threshold per access technology".

+ii) if no candidate PLMN/access technology combination fulfils the "Operator controlled signal threshold per access technology" criteria, the MS shall repeat the network selection procedure without applying the "Operator controlled signal threshold per access technology".

 At switch on, following recovery from lack of coverage, or when the MS stops operating in the SNPN access mode, the MS selects the registered PLMN or equivalent PLMN (if it is available) using all access technologies that the MS is capable of and if necessary (in the case of recovery from lack of coverage, see clause 4.5.2) attempts to perform a Location Registration.